-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence, including whether the cancer’s stage has changed.
+When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
 After testing is done, you and your doctor will talk about your treatment options.
-Recurrent NPC is usually treated with radiation therapy and/or chemotherapy, and sometimes surgery.
-Chemotherapy is used for people whose cancer has recurred in distant sites and who were previously treated with radiation therapy only.
+Recurrent NPC is usually treated with radiation therapy and/or chemotherapy, and sometimes with surgery.
+Chemotherapy is used for NPC that has come back in distant sites and was previously treated only with radiation therapy.
 Chemotherapy may also be used together with radiation therapy to improve the effectiveness of the radiation therapy.
 This approach is called chemoradiotherapy.
 Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
 For instance, a clinical trial of biologic therapy, also called immunotherapy, may be an option.
 Learn more in the Latest Research section.

 People with recurrent cancer often experience emotions such as disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with cancer recurrence.

 If treatment fails

 Recovery from NPC is not always possible.
-If treatment is not successful, the disease may be called advanced or terminal cancer.
+If the cancer cannot be cured or controlled, the disease may be called advanced or terminal.

 This diagnosis is stressful, and advanced cancer is difficult to discuss for many people.
 However, it is important to have open and honest conversations with your doctor and health care team to express your feelings, preferences, and concerns.
 The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.
 Making sure a person is physically comfortable and free from pain is extremely important.